 Accreditation

-To find out if a school is accredited, look on the website, often under an “about us” link, or ask an admissions counselor.
+To determine if a school is accredited, look on the website, often under an “about us” link, or ask an admissions counselor.
 Find out who the accrediting agency is, and then check the Counsel for Higher Education Accreditation website to be sure the agency is recognized.
 By doing this, you can be sure that your chosen institution is held to high standards and that its programs are robust and of high academic value.

 Interested in a degree instead?